Reasons To Celebrate National Women's Health Week This Year

 Takeaway

 Women's Health Week can bring visibility to women's struggles, joys, and contributions in your community and worldwide.
-If you're a woman, consider partaking in self-care, trying physical activity, getting regular checkups, or reaching out to a counselor to celebrate this week and care for your overall health and well-being.
+If you're a woman, consider partaking in self-care, trying physical activity, getting regular checkups, or reaching out to a counselor to celebrate this event and care for your overall health and well-being.

 Learn how to cope with challenging events